UltiMafia/Ultimafia/docs/setup-beginner-guide.md

 admin>
 ```

-3. Enter the beyondmafia collection.
+3. Enter the ultimafia collection.

 ```
-admin> use beyondmafia
+admin> use ultimafia
-switched to db beyondmafia
+switched to db ultimafia
 ```

 5. Add the dev property to your user.

 ```
-beyondmafia> db.users.updateOne(
+ultimafia> db.users.updateOne(
     { name: '<username>' },
     { $set: {dev: 'true'} })